-Also on the student committee's website, you can find examination reports and copies of examinations from the previous semesters that you can use to help you prepare for your own exams:

-http://db.fachschaft.tf/exams/quick-search.
-(Please note: Due to copyright laws, you can only download past exams when using an internet connection from the University Network or with a university account.).
-Questions can be sent to fs@fachschaft.informatik.uni-freiburg.de.
+Also on the student committee's website, you can find examination reports and copies of examinations from the previous semesters that you can use to help you prepare for your own exams: http://db.fachschaft.tf/exams/quick-search.
+(Please note: Due to copyright laws, you can only download past exams when using an internet connection from the University with a university account.).
+Questions be Network or can sent to fs@fachschaft.informatik.uni-freiburg.de.